jeffThompson/CreativeProgramming1/Assignments/Week02_AlgorithmicQuilts.md

 * A wonderful video documenting the Met Museum's [re-created Moroccan courtyard](https://www.youtube.com/watch?v=Og6cTlwBTrk) (which you can go see IRL, too!)
 * Read more about [Girih tiles](https://en.wikipedia.org/wiki/Girih_tiles), used in Islamic architecture
 * And if you want to get mathier, read about [aperiodic tiling](https://en.wikipedia.org/wiki/Aperiodic_tiling), [Penrose tiles](https://en.wikipedia.org/wiki/Penrose_tiling), and [aperiodic sets of tiles](https://en.wikipedia.org/wiki/List_of_aperiodic_sets_of_tiles)
 * Want to read about the birth of the function, created by Grace Hopper in 1952?
-See the `Optional Readings` section for this week.
+See the `Optional Readings` section for this week

 ### IMAGES SHOWN